As a full-service city, Aurora provides more than just the basics.

 Light rail is available from Parker Road all the way to Denver International Airport that opened in 2017.
 The Anschutz Medical Campus has changed the landscape of Colfax & I-225.
 You will find University of Colorado Anschutz Medical Campus, University of Colorado Hospital, Children's Hospital and US Department of Veterans Affairs Hospital.
 There are over 21,000 employed at this location.

-City of Aurora, founded in 1891 and the official elevation is 5,435 feet.
+the City of Aurora, founded in 1891 and the official elevation is 5,471 feet.
 Annual growth in Aurora has been 1.34% over the years of 1990 - 2013.
 The median age is 32.
 For housing values, contact me as these numbers change often.

 Aurora two counties - Arapahoe county and Adams county and a very minor amount in Douglas County.
 There is also Aurora Public Schools, and Cherry Creek Schools.
 Aurora has the largest land mass (154 miles) in the State of Colorado, with much of its land unimproved.
 To find more facts about the City of Aurora - please go to their web site - http://www.auroragov.org.